Rookout/docs/docs/dotnet-setup.md

 ## SDK API

-The .NET Framework SDK is loaded via API.
+The .NET Framework SDK is loaded via an API.
 Configuration may be passed through the API or using OS Environment Variables.

 ### start